Opentrons/opentrons/api/docs/v2/new_examples.rst

 Examples
 ########

-This page provides you with a few basic, ready-made code samples that work on Flex or OT-2.
+This page provides you with a few basic, ready-made code samples that work on a Flex or OT-2.
 Try changing a protocol and validating it in the Opentrons app.
-Adding different instruments, modules, labware, and actions can be an ideal way to grow and test the skills you've learned from the :ref:`tutorial <tutorial>`.
-The examples also make great basic templates.
-Copy and modify the code to create unique protocols that help automate your laboratory workflows.
+Adding different instruments, modules, labware, and other actions is an ideal way to grow and test the skills you've learned from the :ref:`tutorial <tutorial>`.
+The examples also make great templates.
+Copy and modify this code to create unique protocols that help automate your laboratory workflows.

 Instruments and Labware
 =======================